DespinaMatos25/Capstone/README.md

 Yet, the RandomForestRegressor still had its limitations.
 We can not fully interpret it because it does not predict beyond the range of the training data.
 Also, it created an overfit on our dataset because it cannot handle the noise.
 In other words, additional noise features could hindered our model's results.

-We can improve our model's $R^2$ scores, if we further tuned our hyperparameters mand eliminated more outliers.
+We can improve our model's $R^2$ scores, if we further tuned our hyperparameters and eliminated more outliers.

 In the end, we still have lingering questions we need to ask:
 - Can we use a Convolutional Neural Network on the image data as part of a transfer learning process to engineer additional features in our prediction model?